sjqin/sjqin.github.io/_pages/about.md

 Welcome to my homepage!

 I am Dr. Shijie Qin, currently a tenure-track associate professor in the State Key Laboratory of Ocean Engineering at Shanghai Jiao Tong University (SJTU).
 My research primarily focuses on high-precision numerical simulation and turbulence.
 Prior to joining SJTU, I worked as a postdoctoral fellow in the Department of Mathematics at the Hong Kong University of Science and Technology (HKUST).
-In 2023, I received my Ph.D. in Naval Architecture and Ocean Engineering from SJTU, where I subsequently worked as a Post-doctoral Fellow and Assistant Research Fellow.
+In 2023, I received my Ph.D. in Naval Architecture and Ocean Engineering from SJTU, where I subsequently worked as a postdoctor and assistant research fellow.

 ![AboutMe](/images/AboutMe.jpg)